kaveetha-jayawardana/GAMES-OF-GLORY-DASHBOARD/README.md

 <br>

 ### 7. Future Scope
-To further enhance the analysis, potential areas of exploration include:
+<p>To further enhance the analysis, potential areas of exploration include:
-📌 The impact of economic & training conditions on athlete performance 📌 Advancements in sports science & technology and their role in breaking Olympic records 📌 Comparing Winter & Summer Olympics to analyze global sports trends 📌 Building predictive models for future Olympic performances
+<br>📌 The impact of economic & training conditions on athlete performance
+<br>📌 Advancements in sports science & technology and their role in breaking Olympic records
+<br>📌 Comparing Winter & Summer Olympics to analyze global sports trends
+<br>📌 Building predictive models for future Olympic performances</p>

 <br>